How To Score Your Target Account List For Best-fit Accounts

 This is a systematic account scoring process that begins by going through your list of accounts and taking it through a scoring framework, like this one.

-For instance, if your company is doing well with mid-size “Goldilocks” hospitals (not too big, not too small) who have Cerner as their EMR, you’ll give those mid-size healthcare systems higher scores than larger organizations using Epic, and much higher scores than smaller organizations using Meditech.
+For instance, if your company is doing well with mid-size “Goldilocks” hospitals (not too big, not too small) who have Cerner as their EMR, you’ll give those mid-size healthcare systems higher scores than larger organizations using Epic and much higher scores than smaller organizations using Meditech.

 Scoring Criteria